jesusmaldonado/sudoku-uber/README.md

 A sudoku game that utilizes a Game, Board, and Cell classes.

 My aim for the project was to create an abstraction for the components of a typical sudoku game and maintain separation of concerns for readability.
+The project hooks unto a library API.

 Aesthetics
 ==